 What are colorectal cancers?

-Colorectal cancers originate in the colon or rectum and the two cancers have a lot in common with the exception of some differences in treatment.
-These cancers are unique in that they virtually always start as a polyp.
+Colorectal cancers originate in the colon or rectum and the two cancers have a lot in common with the exception of some differences in cancer treatment.
+Colon and rectal cancers are unique in that they virtually always start as a polyp.
 The non-cancerous polyp changes as years go by, becoming pre-malignant then malignant.

 Colorectal cancer is very treatable when it’s found early.
 About 9 out of 10 people whose colorectal cancers are found and treated early are still alive five years later.
-The best way to detect colorectal cancer early is through regular screenings.
-The American Cancer Society recommends people of average risk start screenings at age 45.
+The best way to detect this disease early is through regular colorectal cancer screenings.
+The American Cancer Society recommends people of average risk start colorectal cancer screenings at age 45.

 Often times the symptoms of colorectal cancers indicate other conditions such as an infection, irritable bowel syndrome, or hemorrhoids.
-Colorectal cancers can cause the following symptoms:
+Colorectal cancers symptoms can include the following:

 - Rectal bleeding or blood in the stool